Ramanujan College

-Ramanujan College is a constituent college of University of Delhi.
+Ramanujan College is a constituent college of University of Delhi's South Campus.
 It is named after the Indian mathematician Srinivasa Ramanujan.
 It is located in Kalkaji, near Nehru Place in South Delhi.
 The college runs fifteen courses in the disciplines of Humanities, Commerce, Management, Mathematical Sciences, Computer Science and Vocational Studies.
 It is also the study center for the students of the Non- Collegiate Women's Education Board, University of Delhi and the Indira Gandhi National Open University.
 Ramanujan College has been accredited grade "A++" by the National Assessment and Accreditation Council (NAAC).
 Ramanujan College has also been selected by the MHRD as a Teaching Learning Center and National Resource Center.

 History

-The Ramanujan College, formerly known as Deshbandhu College (Evening) was established in 1958 by the Ministry of Rehabilitation, Government of India, in the memory of Late Deshbandhu Gupta, a patriot who had dedicated his life to the national freedom struggle.
+The Ramanujan College, formerly known as Deshbandhu College (Evening) was established in 1958 by the Ministry of Rehabilitation, in the memory of Late Deshbandhu Gupta, a patriot who had dedicated his life to the national freedom struggle.
 The Deshbandhu College (Evening) operated from the premises of the Deshbandhu College that functioned in the morning hours.
 Originally run by the Ministry of Rehabilitation and Education as a men's College, Deshbandhu College (Evening) became a co-educational institution in 1994.
 This college, which is 100% funded by the University Grants Commission has been maintained by the University of Delhi since 1972.